 The following figure outlines the data flow of the composition step for use case 2 (category annotation), and the modules used for this data flow.
 In this composition step, the fragment graphs created from an incoming email are matched against an existing entailment graph.
 Extracting and combining category information from the matches, the incoming email is then enriched with matching categories and associated confidence scores.

+Module: Confidence Calculator

+This module reads category confidence scores stored in a collapsed graph, combines them to a final score per category per node and adds this information to the graph.
+It takes as input a collapsed graph containing category confidence scores and adds the combined confidence scores as additional information to the input graph.

+This module is application-specific, as it depends on the algorithm used for combining category confidence scores to a single score.
+Thus, several implementations may be necessary.
+It does not need calls on external modules (like LAP or EOP), or stored data, other than the collapsed graph itself.

 Module: Node Matcher

 This module matches a given fragment graph F against a given raw entailment graph R. It returns a set of node matches, where each node match holds a node M (one of the nodes in F) associated to a set of per node scores.
 Each per node score is a tuple <E,p>, where E denotes a node in R and p denotes the confidence of M matching E. Node matches and per node scores are represented through specially designed Java objects.
 For details, refer to sections 5.2.3.3.1 and 5.2.3.3.2